 Wu, Tai-Cheng is a student in The affilated senior high school of National Taiwan Normal University.
 TC is specialized in computer science and have publish some research related to this in science fair.
 Moreover, TC is the 30th club leader of Campus Network Management Club.
-In addition, TC is also the student represenative in school and in chrage in food committee.
+In addition, TC was also the student represenative in school and in chrage in food committee.

 Featured project